-While insurance defense litigation has been and continues to be a mainstay for the firm, the attorneys at Horger and Connor, LLC are experienced in a broad range of legal areas and their representation includes matters in all state and federal courts, property law and real estate transactions, representation in commercial matters including business formation, collections, and litigation, agricultural law, and representation in employment law matters.
+While insurance defense litigation has been and continues to be a mainstay for the firm, the attorneys at Michael P. Horger, LLC are experienced in a broad range of legal areas and their representation includes matters in all state and federal courts, property law and real estate transactions, representation in commercial matters including business formation, collections, and litigation, agricultural law, and representation in employment law matters.
 In addition, both Michael P. Horger is a certified as Circuit Court mediators and arbitrator.
 A long and distinguished list of clients have retained the firm through the years, including the following:

 Canal Insurance Company, Insurance Reserve Fund, Georgia-Pacific Corporation, SC Department of Transportation; SC Farm Bureau Insurance Company, SC Insurance Company, Orion Auto Insurance Company, State Farm Mutual Automobile Insurance Company, United Services Automobile Association, CSX Transportation, Inc., Reese Brothers, Inc., Nucor Building Systems, Inc., Chester Metropolitan Association, and General Food Stores.

 The Firm is conveniently located on Centre Street, one block from the Orangeburg County Courthouse in the former Federal Land Bank building (pictured on homepage).